 Our philosophy is that we cannot teach respect by being disrespectful.
 Our Anger Management/Domestic Violence groups are designed to teach non violence, accountability, conflict resolution, boundary setting, assertiveness instead of aggression, and a variety of other concepts related to being less controlling and abusive.
 We believe that respect is essential to model as well as teach these concepts.

 Domestic violence treatment, as directed by state law, is primarily done in a group setting.
 In rare cases, individual counseling may serve as part of domestic violence treatment.
 Couple’s counseling is never offered as part of domestic violence treatment because it has proven to be the most dangerous form of treatment for abusive relationships.

-If you need to complete a Domestic Violence Assessment, please fill out this Domestic Violence pre-assessment form completely before coming to your assessment appointment with a therapist.
+If you need to complete a Domestic Violence Assessment, please fill out this Domestic Violence pre-assessment form, as well as these Releases of Information (for Corrections, for Law Enforcement, and for the Victim) completely before coming to your assessment appointment with a therapist.
 Make sure you click on the submit button at the end of the last page.
-Doing this form here requires less time with a clinician thus saving you money.
-If you do not complete this form before coming to your appointment you will be required to complete it at the agency with a representative for an additional fee of $75.00.
+Doing these forms here requires less time with a clinician thus saving you money.
+If you do not complete these forms before coming to your appointment you will be required to complete them at the agency with a representative for an additional fee of $75.00.
 Thank you for your understanding and cooperation.
 Please be aware that our Assessments are solely for Criminal Court!
 They are not applicable in Family Court.

 Click here for the pre-assessment.